 Landlord Right to Entry in Pennsylvania

-Pennsylvania does not have any laws regarding landlord right to entry.
-As such, landlords are legally allowed to enter units whenever they want, though most landlords and tenants have some kind of entry notification policy in the lease agreement.
-Emergency entry is usually understood to be permissible without prior notice.
+Pennsylvania does not have any laws regarding a landlord’s right to entry.
+As such, landlords are legally allowed to enter units at will for reasonable purposes, although most landlords and tenants have some kind of entry notification policy in the lease agreement.
+Notice usually isn’t required in an emergency situation.

 Small Claims Court in Pennsylvania